Career Decision Self-Efficacy Scale

 From the Manual

 "Although the concept of self-efficacy expectations provided the primary theoretical basis for scale development, Crites' (1978) model of career maturity provided the original scale authors (Taylor & Betz, 1983) with a framework for deciding how to define and operationalize the skills required in career decision-making.
 More specifically, Crites (1978) in his model of career maturity hypothesized that "good" career decisions will be facilitated by competence with respect to five career choice processes and by mature versus immature attitudes regarding the career choice process.
 Because self-efficacy theory is defined in relationship to competence in specific behavioral domains, Crites' five career choice competencies were used to define the domain of interest, that of competent career decision-making.
-These five competencies and, subsequently, the subscales of the CDMSE, were:
+These five competencies and, subsequently, the subscales of the CDSE, were:

 1) accurate self-appraisal;